agusespa/a3n/README.md

 - "A3N_DB_PASSWORD" for the mysql database password

 ### Settings
-You can modify the default settings on the admin client:
+You can modify the default settings on the admin dashboard at `/admin/dashboard/settings`:
 - client domain for the email links and jwt subject:
 ```json
 "client": {